seek4science/seek/help/user-guide/isajson-templates.md

 3. Organism: optional free text

+## Types of Experiment Sample Templates

+There are two types of Experiment Sample Templates: platform-wide and project-specific.

+### Platform-wide Experiment Sample Templates

-## Platform-wide and project specific Experiment Sample Templates
+Platform-wide Experiment Sample Templates

-Experiment Sample Templates can be provided by the platform administrator by uploading a json file (see below).
-Alternatively, they can be created by Project members based on an existing template.
-Templates provided by the platform administrator are platform-wide (or instance-wide) and visible to every registered user.
-Project-specific Experiment Sample Templates created by Project members are subject to sharing permissions.
+* must be provided by the platform administrator by uploading a json file via the Server admin panel
+* are platform-wide (or instance-wide) and visible to every registered user
+* are not subjected to sharing permission nor associated to any project

+### Project-specific Experiment Sample Templates

+Project-specific Experiment Sample Templates
+* can be created by project members
+* must be associated to specific project(s)
+* are subjected to sharing permissions

-### Creating Experiment Sample Templates as a project member
+## Creating Experiment Sample Templates as a project member

-Project members have the capability to create Experiment Sample Templates for their laboratory or research project.
+Project members have the capability to create Experiment Sample Templates for their laboratory or research project, called "Project specific Experiment Sample Templates".
 These templates can be shared among Projects and Programmes on the platform via granular [sharing permissions](general-attributes.html#sharing), allowing other project members to utilize them for designing their experiments.

 1. From the header menu bar, select "Create" and then "Experiment Sample Templates" under the Experiments section.
 2. Fill out the mandatory and optional fields.
 3. Under "Template Information", click on the "Choose from existing templates" button.
-4. Choose the template to start from based on its [characteristics](isa-json-compliant-experiment.html#experiment-sample-template-characteristics).
-After selecting the parameters listed below, choose the templates you wish to use as a basis, and then click "Apply".
+4. Choose the template to start from: after selecting the parameters listed below, choose the templates you wish to use as a basis, and then click "Apply".
 * The repository you want your template to comply to (e.g. ENA, ArrayExpress or your institutional repository).
 Select "Project specific templates" if you want to use a template made for or by a specific Project.
 * The ISA Level you want your template to be applicable for.
 * The Organism.